Congress of Local and Regional Authorities: Chamber of Regions

 The Chamber of Regions consists of representatives of authorities that act between the local and central levels of government.
 The authority must have either self-governing or state-like powers.
 It must effectively be able to take full responsibility for a substantial share of matters of public concern, in the interest of its community, and it has to take into account the principle of subsidiarity.
 The Chamber of Regions meets twice a year during the plenary sessions of the Congress, holds debates on issues such as the regionalisation in Europe, and adopts resolutions and recommendations.
 It deals with the role of regions within the member states of the Congress, regional democracy, inter-regional cooperation and regional economy, among others.
 The members of this Chamber can be found here.

 Statutory Forum

 With the adoption of the revised Charter of the Congress on 19 January 2011, the former Standing Committee was replaced by the Statutory Forum.
 This Forum is composed of heads of all national delegations together with the members of the Bureau of Congress.
 The Forum acts on behalf of the Congress between sessions and may be convened at any time by the President of the Congress, as he deems necessary.

 Committees

 In October 2010, the Congress set up three committees: the Monitoring Committee, the Governance Committee and the Current Affairs Committee.
 These Committees prepare most of the reports which are submitted to the Chambers or to the Plenary Sessions.
+In March 2024, the terms of reference of the committees were revised and their names changed to the Committee on the Monitoring of the implementation of the European Charter of Local Self-Government and on the respect of Human Rights and the Rule of Law at local and regional levels (“the Monitoring Committee”); the Committee on Governance, Civic Engagement and the Environment (“the Governance Committee”); and the Committee on Social Inclusion and Human Dignity (“the Social Inclusion Committee”).